bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

 ### Data Ordering

-For C and Binary, items don't need to be in any particular order except for the header data; so long as all the addresses match the order of data shouldn't matter(?).
+For C and Binary, items do not need to be in any particular order except for the header data; so long as all the addresses match the order of data should not matter(?).
 For XML, the order is very strict due to SEQ6 hardcoding the data format; addresses can be left as zeroed values, SEQ64 will automatically assign addresses when overwriting an audiobank, however indexes must be correct.

 ??? info "Important XML Info"
     For XML audiobanks, all your structures must be contained within a bank that contains some metadata information tag: